syncfusion-content/javascript-docs/js/api/ejGantt.md

 ### addDialogFields `Array`
 {:#members:adddialogfields}

-Specifies the fields to be included in the add dialog in gantt
+Specifies the fields to be included in the add dialog in Gantt

 #### Default Value: